 Is the Corsair PSU good?

-Yes, the Corsair AX1600i is the best PSU because of tighter load regulationripple suppression, and higher efficiency.
-The Corsair AX1600i is an effective, high-quality PSU whose average price range from $119 up to $149 (Corsair RMx Series (2021), RM850x, 850 Watt).
+Yes, the Corsair AX1600i is the best PSU because of its tighter load regulation, ripple suppression, and higher efficiency.
+It is a practical, high-quality PSU whose average price ranges from $119 to $149 (Corsair RMx Series (2021), RM850x, 850 watts).

 The Corsair is made by Great Wall & Channel Well Technology (CWT).
-The CX450 is one of a kind in that it’s built on two separate platforms.
-They can only be distinguished by their RPS numbers, which are unique identifiers for each model.
+The CX450 is unique in that it’s built on two separate platforms.
+They can only be distinguished by their RPS numbers, unique identifiers for each model.
 There are two ways to configure the CX450: with fixed cords or without.
-Modern platforms with LLC resonant converters and voltage control modules and high-quality fans are used by both, although in different ways.
+Modern platforms with LLC resonant converters, voltage control modules, and high-quality fans are used by both, although in different ways.

 Which PSU Brand Is the Best?